mdn/yari/README.md

     yarn run prettier-dev

-Note that when you run `yarn` the first time it will install a git hook that effectively runs the `yarn run prettier-dev` command.
+Note that when you run `yarn` the first time it will install a git hook that effectively runs the `yarn run prettier-dev` command. **It does not complain, it fixes**.
+Meaning, if you make an edit to a `.js` file and accidentally violate the Prettier rules, simply running this will *fix* the violation.
+For example:

+    emacs client/src/App.js
+    git add client/src/App.js
+    git commit -m "making a change"

+To do the same, but independent of git staging run:

+    yarn  # once
+    yarn run prettier

 ## Server-Sider Rendering